Once mighty US retailer Sears files for bankruptcy | AFP - This kiji is

 Sears added it had received commitments for $300 million in debtor-in-possession financing and was negotiating for an additional $300 million.

+Going back further to the 1890s, Sears catalog "completely changed American life," said Hancock, offering consumers exotic items they had seen at the World's Fair or had read about, like cream separators and Singer sewing machines.

+"That catalog was sort of a window into this new consumer world, and it really made a connection with people," he added.

-Sears is far from the only brick-and-mortar outlet to fall by the wayside as more consumers do the bulk of their shopping online.
+Sears is far from the only iconic retailer to fall by the wayside as more consumers do the bulk of their shopping online.

-American shopping malls in turn have been forced to turn to a new generation of stores, food and entertainment including players that began online, as well as gyms and video game bars like Dave & Buster's.
+American shopping malls in turn have pivoted toward a new generation of stores, food and entertainment, including players that began online before graduating to brick-and-mortar.

+Other additions include trendy gym chains, and Dave & Buster's, whose video game and pro-sports viewing restaurants are emblematic of the "experiences, not stuff" mantra now resonant among consumers.